simotone97/CHIMA/README.md

 ### Collecting results
 After a test is completed, its results can be found in the `$CHIMA_ROOT/measurements/Times` directory.
 Text files containing the recorded measurements are named according to the timestamp at which they are generated, the name of the used topology, and the value of the two parameters.
+It is also possible to explore the telemetry data at localhost:4567